SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 ### How we got started

-Patrick: Skymouse was born in the back of an old 1989 Toyota Corolla on a trip from Indianapolis to Washington D.C., where John and I were doing a video shoot.
+_Patrick:_ Skymouse was born in the back of an old 1989 Toyota Corolla on a trip from Indianapolis to Washington D.C.

 John and I had met at college, making short films together and now we were on our way to do a video shoot in D.C.
 As we talked, we agreed there was real need for better businesses in the world.
 We spent the 9 hour drive talking about what we wanted to do about that and how we might help people build better businesses.

 The conversation continued on through out the week in restaurants and hotel rooms.
 We kept coming back to the same principal idea.
-We wanted to start a marketing business that would help deserving people develop worthwhile business ideas.
+We wanted to start a marketing company that would help deserving people develop worthwhile business ideas.
 And we want to do it starting _now_.

 But we didn't want to phone it in.
 Our primary concern was: **How can we provide real value to people?** We knew we needed to believe in the product we would be selling.
 Skymouse slowly began to take shape.